The Perfect Grilled Steak

 Don’t be afraid to ask the expert at the meat counter for recommendations if you’re unsure of what to get.

-Prep Your Steak
+Prep Steak for Grilling

 Set your steaks out on the counter for about 30 minutes to bring them up to room temperature.
 This is an important step!
-Move on to preheating your grill while they sit out.
+Move on to preheating your grill (step 2) while they sit out.

 Right before grilling, pat the steaks dry on both sides and rub each steak with a little high-heat oil like avocado oil.
 Then, season well on both sides.

 Chef Bryan says, “I love Montreal Steak Seasoning, but the classic Kosher salt and ground black pepper is great, too.”
-Chef Walzog thinks it’s ideal to coat each side of the steaks with 1 teaspoon of salt and 1 teaspoon of black pepper.
-“You can’t have too much salt on a steak,” he says.
-“It makes a great crust.” (source)

 Prep the Grill